-With this law, states must have “challenging” academic standards in reading, math and science.
+With this law, states must have “challenging” academic standards in reading, math, and science.
 This means a state’s curriculum must prepare students to succeed in college and in a career.
-Also, states must apply these standards to all students, including those with learning and attention issues.
+Also, states must apply these standards to all students, including those with learning and thinking differences.

 Under ESSA, states must test students.
 But the number and kinds of tests depend on the grade level of the child.

 States must test students in reading and math once a year, in grades 3 through 8, as well as once in high school.
 They must also test kids in science once in grade school, middle school, and high school.